-Commissioning of the Solo
+Commissioning of the Solo 3

-It is important that all Pod Point EVSE are commissioned once they have been installed.
-Failure to do so will mean the EVSE are not covered by warranty, and the end user will not be able to access the charging point via the Pod Point App.
+It is important that all Pod Point EVSE is commissioned once it has been installed.
+Failure to do so will mean the EVSE is not covered by warranty, and the end user will not be able to access the charging point via the Pod Point App.

-Commissioning of Commercial Solo chargers:
+Commissioning of Commercial Solo 3 chargers: